Getting Started

 About ORMs

 ORMs and SQL Query Builders offer object interfaces to generate and execute SQL.
 They exist to ease development, not to make it simpler.
+They have a large code base to provide their services, and many complement packages to provide more advanced features, resulting in over a hundred of thousand lines of code.
 Inheriting object hierarchies, mixing data with behaviors, mirroring a database schema, and generating SQL are not simple.
 ORMs are introduced early in a project’s life when requirements are limited and the need to move fast is paramount.
 As a project grows, ORM objects and their relations grow too, they become a source of complexity and coupling.

 aiosql doesn’t solve these problems directly either, your application will still get more complex with time.
 You can write bad SQL and bad python.
 But, with aiosql there is no mandate that all interaction with the database go through a complex network of related python objects that mirror a database schema.
 The only mandates are that you write SQL to talk to the database and python to use the data.
 From there you start with a system in which the database and the application are intentionally separate and independent from each other so they can change independently.
 The architecture of your application and the boundaries you choose between it and the database is left to you.